Race #6 in the Michigan Multi-Sport Series

-Escape the traffic and craziness of the west side, when you arrive take a deep breath and relax with us over to the Sunrise side to enjoy the beautiful Lake Huron Shoreline, crisp, clean pine air, clear water of Van Etten Lake, and the beautiful stress-free, traffic-free course.
-It is flat as a pancake over here, so there will be no climbing of any sort.
+Escape the traffic and craziness of the west side, and come and spend a relaxing, fun July 4th weekend on the Sunrise Side with us!
+When you arrive take a deep breath and enjoy the beautiful Lake Huron Shoreline, the crisp, clean pine air, the clear water of Van Etten Lake, and the beautiful stress-free, traffic-free course.
+It is flat as a pancake over here, with the exception of one little hill on the bike course.
+There are plenty of spots to enjoy the fireworks on various days of the weekend.
+Explore the Ausable river and many other hidden gems in the area all while getting your endurance fix taken care of with the running events on Saturday and multi-sport events on Sunday.

 The morning of registration is open 6:30 a.m. – 7:30 a.m.